2022–23 Northern Iowa Panthers men's basketball team

 The 2022–23 Northern Iowa Panthers men's basketball team represented the University of Northern Iowa during the 2022–23 NCAA Division I men's basketball season.
 The Panthers, led by 17th-year head coach Ben Jacobson, played their home games at the McLeod Center in Cedar Falls, Iowa as members of the Missouri Valley Conference.
+They finished the season 13–17, 9–11 in MVC Play to finish in 8th place.
+In the MVC tournament, they defeated Illinois State in the opening round before losing to Bradley in the quarterfinals.